TAILOR-UoB/new_ways_of_publishing/booksource/examples/index.md

 %
 %The content of this website is hosted as static content in GitHub Pages,
 %however some of the examples shown in this section require a third party server
 %that is able to run computational code on demand.
-For that reason, next Section
+For that reason, the next section
 %[](sec:exa:com:inf) describes some of the limitations and considerations when
 %We provide some considerations to keep in mind.
 %